alinenink/myrecipes/README.md

 1. **API Endpoints**:
    - `/recipes`: Full CRUD for recipes.
    - `/favorites`: Manage the user's favorite recipes.
-   - `/profile`: View and update user profile.
+   - `/profile`: View and update the user profile.
    - `/achievements`: Fetch and update achievement progress.
+   - `/recipes/user/:username`: Returns recipes by a specific user.

 2. **Data Handling**:
    - Recipes include metadata such as `addedBy`, `createdAt`, and `category`.
    - Dynamic calculation of achievements based on recipe data.
+   - `isApproved` field added for new recipes.

 3. **Error Handling**:
    - Comprehensive error responses for failed operations.

+4. **Limits**:
+   - Maximum of 3 recipes added per day per IP.
+   - Maximum of 3 reviews submitted per day per IP.

 ---